slevin886/Roman_Coin_Pricing/README.md

   <img src="https://github.com/slevin886/Roman_Coin_Pricing/blob/master/images/bubbles.png" height="550" width="680">
 </p>

-As you can see from the clustering of large red bubbles in the center, there is clearly a positive correlation between scarcity and price (i.e. as a coin becomes more scarce, it increases in value).
+As you can see from the clustering of large red bubbles in the center, there is clearly a positive correlation between scarcity and price (i.e. as a coin becomes scarcer, it increases in value).
 On the other hand, certain emperors' coins seem to fetch higher prices despite being relatively prevalent.
 Once again, you can see this clearly below.
 This graph shows coins by emperor with *bids per auction* (a demand proxy) on the y-axis and the *log of mean price* on the x-axis (again, the redder the circle, the rarer the coin):

 <p align="center">
   <img src="https://github.com/slevin886/Roman_Coin_Pricing/blob/master/images/marcusBackground.png" height="550" width="680">